 When is rabies prophylaxis needed? — Certain information is needed to determine if post-exposure rabies prophylaxis is needed.
 This includes:

-- Whether the person was bitten and the location of the bite
+●Whether the person was bitten or scratched, and the location of the wounds

-Some persons have received rabies prophylaxis before exposure (eg, veterinarians).
+Some people have received rabies prophylaxis before exposure (eg, veterinarians, veterinary technicians, animal control officers, people visiting places of higher risk of rabies exposure).
 These persons only require two doses of rabies vaccine on days zero and three.
 No RIG is necessary for people who have previously received the rabies vaccine.

 If the animal remains healthy during the 10-day observation, the bite victim does not need vaccine or immune globulin.